 Equally important to this mission is supporting and encouraging interdisciplinary research between faculty from different backgrounds.
 The Institute aims to help forge closer relationships between faculty interested in data science and its applications across all domains, and to attract graduate students who want to do work within the intersection of data science and established domains.
 We have sponsored, and will continue to sponsor, events that have brought people together to meet and learn from each other.
 To further our goal of supporting data-centric interdisciplinary research, we are soliciting proposals for funds that will encourage faculty to work together on initial collaborations, helping to prepare them for proposal submissions to government, industry or foundations.

 The Institute is pleased to announce a call for proposals from Columbia University faculty and research staff.
 Aimed at advancing research that combines data science expertise with domain expertise, the ROADS Provost Ignition grant is intended to assist researchers who are interested in this theme to come together.
 We are particularly drawn to faculty teams whose proposed project will enable them to develop successful proposals for large scale grants.
 We will look for applications that propose unique and novel approaches to bring scholars together to work on projects that cross traditional discipline boundaries.
 In essence, we are looking for methods that are not just "business as usual."

-Funding is available for two projects, up to $100,000 annually, for a maximum of two years.
+Funding is available for two projects, up to $100,000.
 As a condition of funding, awardees will be required to submit biannual progress reports.
-Eligibility for continued funding for a 2nd year, will also require a final report.
 All project reports must include progress on external funding proposal submission(s).

 Proposal Submission Deadline: